XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/sign.md

 # sign
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/SignHandler.cpp "Source")

 The `sign` method takes a [transaction in JSON format](transaction-formats.html) and a secret key, and returns a signed binary representation of the transaction.
 The result is always different, even when you provide the same transaction JSON and secret key.
-To contribute one signature to a multi-signed transaction, use the [`sign_for` command](#sign-for) instead.
+To contribute one signature to a multi-signed transaction, use the [sign_for method][] instead.

 **Caution:** Unless you run the `rippled` server yourself, you should do [local signing with RippleAPI](reference-rippleapi.html#sign) instead of using this command.
 An untrustworthy server could change the transaction before signing it, or use your secret key to sign additional arbitrary transactions as if they came from you.